must108/lc-solutions/README.md

 # leetcode solutions

-collection of leetcode solutions, mostly in python, some in c++.
+collection of leetcode solutions, mostly in python/c++.